AhmedElkashef02/Neighborhood-App/README.md

 Neighborhood Map Project is the penulatimate course related project in Udacity's nanodegree.
 This is a web application made using Model View View-Model architecture via the KnockoutJs Library and Google Maps API, and finally the FourSquare API for retreiving location specific information.

-# Installation:
+# Installation

-Clone or download this repo and open the index.html file in your browser.
-You can also do modification on the list of places in the viewmodel.js file and use your own locations on the app!
+- Clone or download this repo
+- Run the index.html file in your browser and enjoy!
+You can make modifications to the locations and add your own in the `js/markers.js` file.

 # How to Use: